GSK Agrees to Pay $2.2B in Zantac Lawsuit Settlement Resolving 93% of State Court Cases

 Plaintiffs in the Zantac lawsuits allege that long-term use of the medication led to the development of these and other cancers.

-They argue that GSK and other manufacturers failed to test their products properly, ignored warning signs, and did not provide adequate warnings to consumers and healthcare providers.
+They argue that GSK and other manufacturers failed to test their products properly, ignored signs of danger, and did not provide adequate warnings to consumers and healthcare providers.

 Timeline of the Zantac Controversy